 Common Milkweed (Asclepias syriaca) and its cousin Butterfly Weed (Asclepias tuberosa) are an integral part of the butterfly garden, a nectar source for butterflies and hummingbirds.
 Growing milkweed supplies the larvae of the Monarch with food and shelter, providing caterpillar food and a resting place before they leave the caterpillar stage and become butterflies.
 As the plants can be toxic, consumption of the plant protects caterpillars from predators.

 Growing Conditions and General Care

-You can easily grow Milkweeds to attract the Monarch and other flying creatures to your garden.
-Plant seeds of the Milkweed Plant indoors or direct sow outside after danger of frost has passed, and soil has warmed.
+You can easily grow Milkweeds to attract Monarchs and other flying creatures to your garden.
+Plant seeds of the Milkweed Plant indoors or direct sow outside after the danger of frost has passed and the soil has warmed.
 If the plant's appearance is too weedy for your taste, grow Milkweeds in a hidden but sunny corner or at the back of a border.

 Milkweed often does not begin growing in northern gardens in time to be fully beneficial to butterflies.
 There you can start seeds of Milkweed inside so they will be ready to plant when the soil has warmed.

 When plants have two sets of leaves, transplant the seedlings to their permanent, sunny location outside.
-Space plants about 2 feet (60 cm) apart if planting in a row.
+Space plants about 2 feet (60 cm) apart if planted in a row.
 Milkweed Plant grows from a long taproot and does not like to be moved after planting outdoors.
 Mulch can help conserve water.

 Grow Milkweeds in mixed borders, meadows, and natural areas.
 Grow Milkweed plants with tubular-shaped, shorter flowers in front of them to offer more pollen to our flying friends.